adarshXpal/Task_Expense_Tracker/README.md

    npm run dev

 ### 📝 Using the Application
--View Expenses: The home page shows all your recorded expenses
+View Expenses: The home page shows all your recorded expenses

--Add New: Click "Add Expense" to create a new entry
+Add New: Click "Add Expense" to create a new entry

--Edit: Click any expense to modify its details
+Edit: Click any expense to modify its details

--Delete: Use the delete button (with confirmation prompt) to remove expenses
+Delete: Use the delete button (with confirmation prompt) to remove expenses

--All changes are automatically saved to the JSON database file.
+All changes are automatically saved to the JSON database file.

-### 🤝 Contributing
--Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you'd like to change.